tiffanyycheng99/Movie_Franchise_and_Profit/README.md

 ## This is where the magic happens

 ### Questions:
--Are the number of swear words in a movie correlated to the movie's success (i.e. profit/rating/box office/etc.)?
+* Are the number of swear words in a movie correlated to the movie's success (i.e. profit/rating/box office/etc.)?
--Can we predict how many swear words are in the movie based on different factors of the movie:
+* Can we predict how many swear words are in the movie based on different factors of the movie:
-  -Director
+  *Director
-  -Genre
+  *Genre
-  -Rating
+  *Rating
-  -Year
+  *Year
-  -Profit
+  *Profit